What are fluoroquinolones (FQs)?

 Ways to support the body to heal from FQ toxicity

 Mitochondria repair and antioxidant support

-Antioxidant support is crucial because FQs can result in long term elevation of oxidative stress.
-Our mitochondria are also especially susceptible to oxidative damages.
-Glutathione, CoQ10, carnitine, vitamin A, vitamin C and vitamin E are powerful antioxidants and crucial nutrients needed for mitochondria function.
+Antioxidant support is crucial because FQs can result in long-term elevation of oxidative stress.
+Our mitochondria are also especially susceptible to oxidative damage.
+Glutathione, CoQ10, carnitine, vitamin A, vitamin C, and vitamin E are powerful antioxidants and crucial nutrients needed for mitochondria function.

-Curcumin from turmeric also play a crucial role because it's capable of helping the mitochondria to detox and eliminate toxins.
+Curcumin from turmeric also plays a crucial role because it's capable of helping the mitochondria detox and eliminate toxins.

 Tendon and cartilage repair